LibCrowds/data/README.md

 The CSV file will be saved to `data/its_marc.csv`.

-### Generate In The Spotlight performances dataframe
+### Generate In the Spotlight performances dataframe

 Generate a CSV file where each row contains the data collected for a specific performance (e.g. title, date, genre and theatre).